Key figures, free to lift

 • No embargoes, no exclusives, no “first looks.”
 Public-web by design.

-• No AI slop.
-Content is drafted with AI assistance, then run through a deterministic quality gate and a human editor.
-Every numeric claim has to carry its source or it doesn't ship.
+• No unverified AI output.
+Drafts run through a deterministic quality gate and a human editor; numeric claims ship with their source or not at all.

 Press contact